Myanmar faces growing isolation as military tightens grip

 State-run media have not been affected.

+The junta has stepped up its efforts against Suu Kyi.
+The Nobel peace laureate, 75, is hugely popular for her struggle against military rule since 1988, during which time she has spent years in detention.

-State television said on Wednesday that Suu Kyi was being investigated for bribery in connection with accepting four payments worth $550,000 from a prominent businessman.
+State television said on Wednesday she was being investigated for bribery in connection with accepting four payments worth $550,000 from a businessman.

-Property developer Maung Weik, in comments broadcast in a state television news bulletin, said he had given Suu Kyi four payments, ranging from $50,000 to $250,000 from 2018 to 2020, when she headed the first civilian-led government in decades.

-Suu Kyi already faces various charges including illegally importing walkie-talkie radios and infringing coronavirus protocols.
-If convicted, she could be barred from politics.
+Suu Kyi, who is being held in an undisclosed location, already faces various charges including illegally importing walkie-talkie radios and infringing coronavirus protocols.
+If convicted, she could be barred from politics and face imprisonment.

+On Myanmar’s border with Thailand, hundreds of people who have fled towns and cities are sheltering in areas controlled by

+The United Nations food agency said this week that rising prices of food and fuel meant many poor families faced shortages and hunger.

-Reporting by Reuters staff; Writing by Robert Birsel; Editing by Stephen Coates and Clarence Fernandez
+Reporting by Reuters staff; Writing by Robert Birsel; Editing by Stephen Coates, Clarence Fernandez and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.